-Be sure to take the measurement of the hoof not more than 1 or 2 days after a fresh trim.
+Be sure to take the measurements of the hoof not more than 1 or 2 days after a fresh trim.

-- Draw imaginary line from heel to heel.
-Make sure the heel is trimmed properly and the weight bearing area is in right position.
+Draw an imaginary line from heel to heel.
+Make sure that the heel is trimmed properly and that the weight-bearing area is in the right position.

 - From that line pull another line straight to the toe.

 - Now you can measure the length of the hoof.

 DO NOT MEASURE BUTTRESS, only the weight-bearing area of the hoof wall.

 Draw another line from the widest part of the hoof across the sole to the other side.

 - If you have fresh trim, and the hoof is for example 115 width and 120 lengths, we recommend size 120 with FlexPad for the growth of the hoof.

 If you have a trim for example 3 weeks old, and the measure is the same, then we recommend size 110 and do the trim frequent enough to be able to use a smaller size.
 Hooves should be trimmed with maintenance trim weekly to be able to remain the shape of the hoof in balance and to get the most out of the boots.